 - An attestation model that lets you define trusted authorities who can attest or verify that required processes in your environment have completed before deployment

-For more information about the Binary Authorization policy model and other concepts, see Key Concepts.
+For more information about the Binary Authorization policy model and other concepts, see Key concepts.

 To set up Binary Authorization, you must first enable the service for the Google Cloud projects that comprise your deployment and authorization pipeline.

 You then define the policy that specifies the constraints under which container images can be deployed.
-If your policy requires attestations before deployment, you must also set up attestors that can verify attestations before allowing associated container images to deploy.
+If your policy requires attestations before deployment, you must also set up attestors that can verify attestations before allowing associated images to deploy.

-Securing Binary Authorization with VPC Service Controls
+Secure Binary Authorization with VPC Service Controls

 VPC Service Controls improves your ability to mitigate the risk of unauthorized copying or transfer of data from your Google-managed services and resources.

-- For complete, end-to-end tutorials, see:
+- For complete, end-to-end tutorials, see the following: